 An Oak is a tree or shrub belonging to the Beech family.
-Oaks have genus Quercus which covers about 600 species all over the world.
-Oak trees are characteristics of Northern Hemisphere.
-Oak trees are available in Temperate forests, Tropical forests and Mediterranean forests.
-They are great shade trees and many species of Oak have scenic fall colours.
-Fruits of Oak trees are called as Acron.
-Acron is technically a fruit that contains seeds but due to its hard outer layer, it is regarded as a nut.
-Acron is specific to the trees of Quercus Genus including Oaks.
+Oaks have the genus Quercus which covers about 600 species all over the world.
+Oak trees are characteristics of the Northern Hemisphere.
+Oak trees are available in Temperate forests, Tropical forests, and Mediterranean forests.
+They are great shade trees and many species of Oak have scenic fall colors.
+The fruits of Oak trees are called Acorn.
+Acorn is technically a fruit that contains seeds but due to its hard outer layer, it is regarded as a nut.
+Acorn is specific to the trees of the Quercus Genus including Oaks.

 Oak trees are a vital part of a forest ecosystem.
-The bark of many Oak trees is thick which protects them from forests fires.
-The trunk of Oak trees stores water for use during unfavourable conditions.
+The bark of many Oak trees is thick which protects them from forest fires.
+The trunk of Oak trees stores water for use during unfavorable conditions.
 Oak trees support a complex ecosystem with many species including humans.
 Oaks are susceptible to fungal diseases which rot the inner part of the plant.
 Oak trees are common in America, Asia, Europe, and North Africa.
-Mexico (North America) is the largest centre for Oak trees containing 160 species overall, following China (Asia) which holds approximately 100 species.
+Mexico (North America) is the largest center for Oak trees containing 160 species overall, following China (Asia) which holds approximately 100 species.

 The Oak tree is officially the National tree of the United States of America (USA).
-Oak is one of the most loved trees in the world and is considered as a symbol of strength, morale, resistance and knowledge.
-In Greek mythology, Oak was a symbol of Zeus (The God of Thunder).
+Oak is one of the most loved trees in the world and is considered a symbol of strength, morale, resistance, and knowledge.
+In Greek mythology, the Oak was a symbol of Zeus (The God of Thunder).

-- Oak trees are very large in size.
+- Oak trees are very large.
 The average height of an Oak tree is 70 feet having a width of 9 feet.
 The branches of Oak trees can reach up to 135 feet in length.

 - Due to their large size, Oak trees can absorb a great amount of water.
 An average Oak tree can absorb nearly 50 Gallons of water per day.

-- Most Oak trees have lobed leaves but it can be serrated and flat in some species.
+- Most Oak trees have lobed leaves but they can be serrated and flat in some species.
 Leaves are spirally arranged.

-- Oak trees produce acrons from the age of 20 to 50 years.
-Each acron takes 6 to 18 months to mature.
-Young acrons contain Tannic acid which is toxic for cattle and can cause stomach ulcers and kidney failure.
-Tannic acids in the acron protect the Oak trees from fungi and insects.
+- Oak trees produce acorns from the age of 20 to 50 years.
+Each acorn takes 6 to 18 months to mature.
+Young acorns contain Tannic acid which is toxic for cattle and can cause stomach ulcers and kidney failure.
+Tannic acids in the acorn protect the Oak trees from fungi and insects.

 - Oak trees are deciduous but few are evergreen, for example, Live Oak trees.